RafaelDGP/Bing-Auto-Search/README.md

 # Bing-Auto-Search
 This is a script designed to maximize your microsoft rewards points while being AFK.
-This script searches automatically in your Bing browser (or any other) with just one click.
-You can change the delay to search faster or slower.
+This script searches automatically in your Bing browser (or any other) with just one click, you can change the delay to search faster or slower.

+It works by writing for you a random combination of letters.
+Now Bing detects if you're actually writing, so many scripts do not work anymore, exept this one.
 # How to execute
 ## Execute these commands in the terminal:
 `pip install pyautogui`